-Messrs.
-Gildner, Owen and Walter are members of the audit committee of the Board (the "Audit Committee").
-(1)

-Messrs.
-Gildner, Owen and Walter are members of the human resources and compensation committee of the Board.
-(2)

-Messrs.
-Delaney, Gibson, Gildner, Owen and Walter are members of the corporate governance committee of the Board.
-Each of the directors has been engaged for more than 5 years in his present principal occupation except for John Gildner.
-Prior to (4) January 2009, Mr. Gildner was employed with CIBC World Markets Inc. (an investment dealer) from 1983 to December 2008, most recently as Managing Director and global head of the equity proprietary trading group.
+- (1) Messrs.
+Gildner, Owen and Walter are members of the audit committee of the Board (the "Audit Committee"). - (2) Messrs.
+Gibson, Gildner, Owen and Walter are members of the HR and Compensation Committee. - (3) Messrs.
+Delaney, Gibson, Gildner, Owen and Walter are members of the corporate governance committee of the Board. - Each of the directors has been engaged for more than 5 years in his present principal occupation except for John Gildner and Ian W. Delaney.
+Prior to January 2009, Mr. Gildner was employed with CIBC World Markets Inc. (an investment dealer) from 1983 to December 2008, most recently as Managing Director and global head of the equity proprietary trading group.
+Prior to January 1, 2012, Mr. Delaney also served as the President and Chief Executive Officer of Sherritt.